Ex-US Rep. Anthony Weiner pleads guilty in sexting case

-NEW YORK (AP) — Former U.S. Rep. Anthony Weiner, whose penchant for sexting strangers ended his political career and led to an investigation that upended the presidential race, pleaded guilty Friday to criminal charges in connection with his online communications with a 15-year-old girl.
+NEW YORK (AP) — Former U.S. Rep. Anthony Weiner, whose penchant for sexting strangers ended his political career and sparked a probe that upended the presidential race, pleaded guilty Friday to a sex charge, tearfully apologizing for communications with a 15-year-old girl that he said destroyed his “life’s dream in public service.”

-Weiner pleaded guilty to a charge of transmitting sexual material to a minor and could get years in prison.
-He agreed not to appeal any sentence between 21 and 27 months in prison.
+Weiner pleaded guilty to a single count of transmitting sexual material to a minor, admitting he began exchanging online messages with the girl in January 2015 and engaged in obscene communications that included “sharing explicit images and encouraging her to engage in sexually explicit conduct.”

-In court, Weiner cried as he apologized to the teenager with whom he exchanged sexually explicit texts.
+“I have a sickness, but I do not have an excuse,” he said.

-“I have a sickness, but I do not have an excuse,” the former Democratic congressman said.
+The 52-year-old former Democratic congressman paused repeatedly as he fought back tears and tried to compose himself.
+He said he knew the texting was “as morally wrong as it was unlawful.”

-Weiner was already in federal custody ahead of the hearing.
-The judge told him he would have to register as a sex offender.
+Pleading to the charge, which will require that he register as a sex offender, exposes him to a sentence of up to 10 years in prison, but Weiner signed a plea agreement with prosecutors in which he agreed not to appeal any sentence between 21 and 27 months in prison.
+His lawyer can request leniency at a sentencing scheduled for Sept.
+8.

 She also accused him of asking her to undress on camera.